RetroPie/RetroPie-Docs/docs/Quickguide-for-configuring-limelight-with-Retropie-and-Emulation-Station.md

 restart the raspberry pi and limelight will be available from the ports section.

+***

+**Extra Tip!**

-_Alternatively you can also try 60fps with 720p by modifying the limelight.sh with this command
+Alternatively you can also try 60fps with 720p by modifying the limelight.sh with this command

 cd /home/pi/limelight/ && java -jar limelight.jar stream -720 -60fps XXX.XXX.XXX.XXX -app Steam -mapping mapfile.map

-(sadly 1080 and 60fps causes unplayable input lag)_
+(sadly 1080 and 60fps causes unplayable input lag)